nuxt/framework/docs/content/3.api/5.commands/prepare.md

 npx nuxi prepare [rootDir]
 ```

-The `prepare` command create a `.nuxt` directory in your application and generate types.
+The `prepare` command creates a `.nuxt` directory in your application and generates types.
 This can be useful for CI environment.

 Option        | Default          | Description